SOME COMMON QUESTIONS ABOUT A MARINE BIOLOGY CAREER

 I cannot overstress that marine biology requires sound training in the science of biology and biology requires a sound grounding in general science.
 Chemistry, for example, is extremely important because one cannot understand how life functions without understanding the building blocks of life: DNA, RNA, proteins, hormones, sugars and many other compounds.
 Inorganic chemistry is also crucial because the interactions of ions in cells is what makes nerves and cell membranes work, among other things.
 This may all seem technical, but if you are not knowledgable about chemistry you will fail to understand crucial aspects of life's functioning.
 Think of how atmospheric chemicals are changing global climate and you will soon worry about anything from gas exchange of plants to cows farting!
 This, my friend is chemistry!
 Think of how sewage reduces oxygen and how reduced oxygen affects marine organisms and you get to the same conclusion.
 I could make the same argument for physics and mathematics.
+And genomics.
 I know!
 You want to avoid these things and get to the fun stuff...as you get more mature you will realize: This IS the fun stuff!

 36. Do I need to be computer literate?

 There are two types of computer literacy.
 First, there is microcomputer literacy, which includes: being able to use a word processor, entering data in a table (spreadsheet program like Microsoft Excel), and presenting your thoughts in a presentation program (like Microsoft Powerpoint), and finally being able to connect to the web (via a browser like Google or Safari) and using email.
 This set of skills is standard for all educated students.
 As you get into college, the web will be essential for dealing with your college library and for finding scientific publications.
 You will learn that web sites are often very incomplete and that primary scientific sources are very important to learn about a field of science.